Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-unique-object-properties-from-object-array.md

 ];
 ```

-As you can see a pretty random array, how do we go about getting the following output?
+As you can see, a pretty random array.
+How do we go about getting the following output?

 ```js
 const output = ['T-shirt', 'Jeans', 'Cap'];